Welcome to the Comics Art Museum!

 An accomplished attraction located in the heart of Brussels, the Comics Art Museum has been honouring the creators and heroes of the 9th Art for 30 years.

 The regularly renewed permanent exhibitions and a diversified programme of temporary exhibitions enable visitors to discover the countless aspects of comics art.
-Tintin and the Smurfs lead the way towards further adventures, an encounter with a world where creativity has no limits.
+The Smurfs lead the way towards further adventures, an encounter with a world where creativity has no limits.

 Enhanced by an exceptional Art Nouveau home designed by Victor Horta, the Comics Art Museum is just as much a tribute to the pioneers as a glimpse of contemporary comics art.

-Open from Tuesday to Sunday from 10 am to 6 pm.
+Open from Wednesday till Sunday from 10 am to 6 pm.